Subh85330/AUTOMATED-MARKET-OPENING-SCHEDULER/README.md

 # AUTOMATED-MARKET-OPENING-SCHEDULER
+Implementation of the paper "Segregation of Heterogeneous Units in a Swarm of Robotic Agents" Authors-Manish Kumar; Devendra P. Garg; Vijay Kumar

 In the problem, we have been given 'n' types of shops and 'm' market places which can be opened parallely.
 In a market place during each time slot the 'k' types of shops can be opened. and for each market there are a total of 'T' time slots available.